Dear reader of ADxS.org, please excuse the disruption.

 3. HRV influence through medication

-Methylphenidate improves heart rate variability and control of the autonomic nervous system in ADHD sufferers.620
+Methylphenidate improves heart rate variability and control of the autonomic nervous system in people with ADHD.620

 A compilation of the influence of medication on heart rate variability can be found at www.hrv24.de,2122 , although the information on methylphenidate is contradictory.
 As a result, methylphenidate is likely to increase (improve) the HVR, although the value of non-affected persons is not reached.